The Belben Library is a key feature of Cliff College, supporting students and staff and resourcing our wider College community.

 Library opening times

-Please note that the library is currently closed to visitors due to the ongoing need for social distancing.
-We have measures in place to allow students and external readers to request and return books - please contact the librarian for more information.
+Please note that the library is currently closed to external readers and visitors due to the ongoing need for social distancing.
+Non-residential students needing to use the library can book a slot to access the library safely - please contact the librarian for more information.

 Cliff College welcomes external readers, and has resources that could be useful to those in Church ministry and in the local community.
 Please contact the Library if you would like more information on becoming an external reader.